Thechi2000/actualia/README.md

 ## Keeping a clean code/git

 All the commits must follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 It is checked both locally by the `pre-commit` hook and by the CI on pull requests.

+## Figma

+The [Figma](https://www.figma.com/files/project/216524201) can be accessed by team members.
+It will be used to make the user interface of ActualIA.